andrewheberle/jwks-to-pem/README.md

 When specifying `--reload.socket` then `--reload.payload` is required.

+For HTTP based reloads `--reload.payload` is optional and sent as-is, however for socket based reloads a newline will be appended to the payload.

 All of the above options may be provided as environment variables prefixed by `JWKS_`, for example setting the following enviroment variables is equivalent to the command line used above:

 ```sh